 Nikki and Sean went in for a routine 20-week ultrasound when it was noticed that their baby’s legs were shorter than expected.
 They were referred to a specialist who, at 28 weeks’ gestation, suspected osteogenesis imperfecta, also known as Brittle Bone syndrome.

 Osteogenesis Imperfecta Diagnosis Turned Their World Upside Down- in a Good Way

-The Ultrasound Revealed the Baby’s Legs Were Short
+Ultrasound Reveals Baby’s Legs are Short

 Nikki and Sean went in for the routine 20-week ultrasound.
 At the end of 45 minutes the technician stated, “The baby’s legs are short.
 I can’t find the baby’s legs.”
 They were referred to a bigger hospital and were told, “We think it’s a form of Dwarfism based on his femur length.
 His femurs are shortened and curved, and so that’s a marker for other conditions.”

 After going back for follow-up ultrasounds, at 28 weeks the diagnosis of Osteogenesis Imperfecta was presented.
 Nikki agreed to do an amniocentesis thinking is would prove the doctors wrong.
 An amniocentesis was done at and 32 weeks the diagnosis was confirmed.

 Osteogenesis Imperfecta Diagnosis is a Shocking Thought at First